nbieber/FEWD_Slides/lesson8/slides.md

 # Anonymous function
 <aside class="notes"></aside>

-Sometime we could write a function without give it a name.
+Sometime we could write a function without given it a name.

 Example: